 5. Print Buffer Underrun Trigger - affects printer buffer usage

-There are 2 controls for the RIP side buffer and 3 controls for the printer side buffer.
+There are 2 controls for the DFE side buffer and 3 controls for the printer side buffer.
 These buffers are on either side of a 10gb ethernet connection.

 First I will explain each of the five options.